Sam-Blesswin/Expense_Tracker/README.md

 ## Props

 "props" (short for properties) are a mechanism for passing data from a parent component to a child component.
 They allow you to make your components dynamic and reusable by passing data to child components.
+You can also pass data from a child component to a parent component in React by passing a function as a prop to the child and invoking it with the required data from within the child component.

 ## State

 State allows components to store and manage data that can change over time, which is crucial for building dynamic and interactive user interfaces.
 It determines a component's behavior and appearance.
 When the state changes, React re-renders the component to reflect those changes.

+## Lift Up

+you need to share some data or functionality between two or more components that are not directly connected in a parent-child relationship (you cannot share data between sibling component).
+"Lifting up" allows you to solve this problem.
+This allows us to more easily share state among all of these components that need rely upon it.

+## Derived / Computed State

+the concept of "derived" state refers to creating new pieces of data or state in a component that are calculated based on existing data or props.
+Don't need to maintain unncessary state when a data can be computed from other state.